 Why Does Apache Flink Matter to IoT Developers?

-Apache Flink®, one of the leading stream processing frameworks available today, has proven to be a solid answer to many of these challenges, as an increasing number of organizations across multiple industries swear by it for their IoT use cases—from agriculture to the automotive industry.
+Apache Flink®, one of the leading stream processing frameworks available today, has proven to be a solid answer to many of these challenges, as an increasing number of organizations across multiple industries swear by it for their IoT Applications—from agriculture to the automotive industry.
 John Deere presented at the recent Flink Forward conference in San Francisco how Apache Flink powers the company’s data platform receiving and processing millions of sensor measurements per second from machines, sensors and connected devices around the world.

 What Makes Apache Flink Stand out for IoT Data Processing?